Erlam v Rahman: Reaction

 After the ruling, Lutfur Rahman and Tower Hamlets First released a statement on Rahman's personal website expressing their shock at the decision and rejecting the court's findings.
 The statement further alleges that "the court system was marred by bias, slurs and inaccuracies", and notes Rahman intention to appeal the judgment.
 An online petition hosted on 38 Degrees in support of Rahman attracted more than 6,400 supporters.
 A rally in support of Rahman was organised a week after the court judgment, where supporters were encouraged to donate to a fund set up in aid of Rahman possible appeal.
-Speakers at the rally included ex-MP George Galloway, and former Mayor of London Ken Livingstone.
+Speakers at the rally included former MP George Galloway, and former Mayor of London Ken Livingstone.
 Expression of support was given by Len McCluskey, General Secretary of Unite the Union.

 Lead petitioner Andy Erlam called the result "a fantastic result for democracy".
 John Biggs, who came second in the May 2014 election released a statement saying:

 A Tower Hamlets Council spokesperson welcomed the Commissioner's judgment which cleared John Williams and council staff of allegations of fraudulent practices related to the running of the May 2014 election.
 The spokesperson also said:

-Secretary of State for Communities and Local Government Eric Pickles said the judgment vindicated the government's decision to interfere into the London Borough of Tower Hamlets the previous year.
+Secretary of State for Communities and Local Government Eric Pickles said the judgment vindicated the government's decision to send Conor commissioners into Tower Hamlets the previous year.

 Based on the election court findings that Tower Hamlets First did not operate any responsible financial scheme, nor in the manners as submitted in its registration as a political party, the Electoral Commission removed Tower Hamlets First from its register of political parties on 29 April 2015.
-The 17 remaining councillors affiliated with Tower Hamlets First went on to sit as an Independent Group.
-Shahed Ali was later disqualified as a councillor after pleading guilty to housing benefit fraud.
+The 17 remaining councillors affiliated with Tower Hamlets First went on to sit as an independent group.
+Shahed Ali was later disqualified as a councillor after pleading guilty to fraud related to housing benefit.
 Of the remaining 16, 7 eventually left the group, 4 of whom sat together under the banner People's Alliance of Tower Hamlets with Shafi Ahmed who replaced Ali as councillor, with the rest as independents.

-At a rally in support of Rahman, part-time judge and Chair of the Society of Black Lawyers Peter Herbert criticised the Commissioner's judgment.
+At a rally in support of Rahman, Peter Herbert, a part-time judge and Chair of the Society of Black Lawyers, criticised the Commissioner's judgment.
 In the same speech, Herbert also said:

 By-elections to fill the vacancy created by the removals of Lutfur Rahman and Alibor Choudhury were held on 11 June 2015.
 Labour's Sabina Akhtar was elected as councillor in the ward of Stepney Green with 42.11% of the vote.
 The by-election for the new mayor was contested by 10 candidates including Labour's John Biggs, Andy Erlam representing Red Flag Anti-Corruption, and Rabina Khan who was elected as a councillor representing Tower Hamlets First in the 2014 election.
 Khan, who received the backing of Rahman, stood as an independent following the deregistration of Tower Hamlets First.
 Biggs won the by-election with a total of 32,754 first and second preference votes over Khan 26,384 votes.